abhi777/Searchify-OCR/README.md

 Tesseract

 # Usage
-1. Download the Repository using " git clone https://github.com/abhi750/Searchify-OCR.git" from the terminal or by downloading the archive from above.
+1. Download the Repository using "git clone https://github.com/abhi750/Searchify-OCR.git" from the terminal or by downloading the archive from above.
 2. Install requirements.txt by executing "pip install -r requirements.txt" in cmd or in the terminal of your Code Editor.
 3. Run the Python Script using terminal or cmd.
-4. Provide inputs to the script and execute it.
+4. Provide input to the script and execute it.

 ![1aut](https://user-images.githubusercontent.com/74459400/185441314-7abe2a8e-0432-440f-8c70-0ba9d6fc68eb.png)